lchski/oct-nwtb-explorer/src/wards.md

 # Wards

 Explore the NWTB data by focusing on a ward at a time.
 See charts, summary statistics, maps comparing the old schedule to the new one.
+Instead of focusing on one ward, you can choose to see the same analysis city-wide.

 ## Choose service period